Gary LovattManaging Director

 Later becoming Business & Finance Manager, Jayne was involved in all areas of the business from Board support, Finance Facilities & Office Management.

-Jayne joined Social Sense in October 2017 in the role of Administrator.
-As part of the role, Jayne will be responsible for general admin, providing programme support to Reece & Julie and overseeing finance and HR.
+Jayne joined Social Sense in October 2017 in the role of Office Manager.
+As part of the role, Jayne will be responsible for office management, general admin, providing programme support to Reece & Julie and overseeing finance and HR.
 Another big responsibility of the role is managing Gary’s diary.

 In her spare time, Jayne is enjoying being a mum to a young boy, spending time with her family and friends.
 Jayne also attends lots of funk and soul gigs, locally, nationally and internationally after spending the last twenty years organising them.